 Very reminiscing of the 80’s pop tunes, SECRET NIGHT impresses on a first listen.
 The instrumentalization, especially in the verses, is one of our favorites in this release.

 Those are actually, incredibly good.
 The chorus is so catchy that it begs us to sing along to the blunt and provocative lyrics.
-The group shows incredible chemistry throughout the song, the melodies are perfect, their harmonizations and choruses are powerful.
+The group shows incredible chemistry throughout the song, the melodies are perfect, and their harmonizations and choruses are powerful.

 It’s hard to point out who stood out in this performance, especially when you can tell by the performance that everyone gave their all.